 The Church of All Hallows on the Wall was built by George Dance the Younger in 1767 to mark the site of an earlier church built on a bastion of the original Roman wall.
 It is so named because its sits on the London Wall road and the wall that runs alongside the church has been built to include remaining sections of the city wall.
 It can be reached by taking Old Broad Street, just south of Liverpool Street Station.

-Interested?
-View serviced office space and executive suites in the London Wall Buildings and available workspace in the surrounding areas of the Barbican, Broad Street and Moorgate.
+Find out more about serviced office space and executive suites in the London Wall Buildings and available workspace in the surrounding areas of Barbican, Liverpool Street and Moorgate.